MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Capture Protocol

 The capture procedure and data processing steps have been approved by an ethics committee.
 All data collection, storage, and processing activities are compliant with privacy regulations.
 Participants wore tight-fitted clothing in distinctive colors to enable good quality body scanner data and the processing of the multi-view captures.
 In the body scanner, each subject was recorded performing several sequences and still poses.

 For all captures, the \textit{FrontWaist10Fingers} marker set from Vicon was used with a total of 73 markers distributed on the body and hands of the participant.
 In line with the Vicon data capture process, subjects were calibrated by performing a range-of-motion sequence.

-For the \datasetEval-Extra, the additional markers were attached after subject calibration to enable both the standard Vicon post-processing and the tracking of added markers that were labeled manually.
+For the \datasetEval-Extra, the additional 37 markers were attached after subject calibration to enable both the standard Vicon post-processing and the tracking of added markers that were labelled manually.
 The positions of the 37 extra markers were selected to be distinct from the standard marker positions, to avoid occlusion, and to include soft-tissue areas that are excluded from standard motion capture templates (\cref{fig:extra_markers}).
 Reference images of the subjects after marker placement were captured to allow for an accurate replacement of fallen markers and support further processing steps.